List of components of the U.S. Department of Defense

-The chain of command of the U.S. Department of Defense leads from the president (as commander-in-chief) through the secretary of defense down to the newest recruits.
+The chain of command of the U.S. Department of Defense (DoD) leads from the president (as commander-in-chief) through the secretary of defense down to the newest recruits.
 The Department of Defense oversees a complex structure of joint command and control functions, split generally into administrative and operational chains of command.
-The following is an incomplete list of the various major military units, commands, and DOD offices and agencies, including civilian and military chains of command.
+The following is an incomplete list of the various major military units, commands, and DoD offices and agencies, including civilian and military chains of command.